Year 1 Baby Costs: It's More Than You Think

 Child Care Costs and Babysitters

-Going out for four hours per month is about $95 a month before tips.
+Going out for five hours per month is about $124 a month before tips.
 You could also save by asking family members to babysit or even trade babysitting duties with other parents.

 Nursery Setup

 One-time expenses for the nursery might include a crib or baby bed.
 These are likely among the most expensive items to budget for, ranging from about $119 to almost $1,000.
-Save on these nursery costs by listing them on your baby registry or finding them used in thrift stores.
+Save on these nursery costs by listing your must-haves on your baby registry or finding items used in thrift stores and baby consignment shops.

 Nursery Costs: